linked-db/linked-ql/README.md

 }
 ```

-*✨ Now, that's your go-ahead to alter your DB carefree!
-You've got a safety net!*
+*✨ Now, that's a go-ahead to alter your DB carefree!
+But this time, in a safety net!*

 Taking that further, you also get a way to *roll forward* from a rollback state!
 (Much like hitting "Redo" to reverse a certain "Undo").